New web standards for frictionless payment experience on the web.

 Integrating Web Payments in existing apps

-You can integrate Web Payments in both native and web-based payment apps: if the native payment app is not installed, the web-based payment app can be used as a fallback.
+You can integrate Web Payments in both platform-specific and web-based payment apps: if the platform-specific payment app is not installed, the web-based payment app can be used as a fallback.
 Customers and merchants can seamlessly send and receive payments through a payment method of their choice, depending on the environment.

 Ideal for payment apps that already have a large install base and want to give existing users a consistent experience on the web.